Nepal among 10 places that deserve more travellers

 DON’T MISS

-If you’re not up to a seven-day trek in the Himalayan wilderness, Kathmandu has a range of more sedate activities on offer.
-The tradition of the Himalayan singing bowls—bell-like structures historically rung before, during, or after periods of Buddhist meditation—has a long history in Nepal.
-Cultural centres like the Kathmandu Centre of Healing offer three-day intensive bowl workshops (from $300) where you can learn the art of playing the bowls to make them “sing.”
-Last year, the UK-based magazine on its ‘Cool List’ for 2016 had placed Nepal in the sixth spot among 16 excellent locations.
+If you’re not up for a seven-day trek in the Himalayan wilderness, Kathmandu offers a range of more sedate activities.
+The tradition of the Himalayan singing bowls—bell-like instruments historically rung before, during, or after periods of Buddhist meditation—has a long history in Nepal.